Filipino cuisine: Staples

+Ube, a staple ingredient in Filipino desserts.

 A variety of fruits and vegetables are often used in cooking.
 Plantains (also called saba in Filipino), kalamansi, guavas (bayabas), mangoes, papayas, and pineapples lend a distinctly tropical flair in many dishes, but mainstay green leafy vegetables like water spinach (kangkong), Chinese cabbage (petsay), Napa cabbage (petsay wombok), cabbage (repolyo) and other vegetables like eggplants (talong) and yard-long beans (sitaw) are just as commonly used.
 Coconuts are ubiquitous.
 Coconut meat is often used in desserts, coconut milk (kakang gata) in sauces, and coconut oil for frying.
 Abundant harvests of root crops like potatoes, carrots, taro (gabi), cassava (kamoteng kahoy), purple yam (ube), and sweet potato (kamote) make them readily available.
 The combination of tomatoes (kamatis), garlic (bawang), and onions (sibuyas) is found in many dishes.